richardvenneman/appsignal-docs/source/support/known-issues/compilation-dependencies-required-at-runtime.html.md

 ## Solution

+For AppSignal for Elixir a new version with a fix for this issue has been released.
+Please install AppSignal for Elixir version 1.8.1 or higher.

-None available at this time.
+For Ruby no fix is available at this time.
 We want to fix this in a future release.

 Please let us know at support@appsignal.com if you currently have this issue.
 It would help us a lot if you provide the following information: